sebastianpech/JuliaKara.jl/README.md

 ### Alternative methods of creating/loading a world

-JuliaKara.jl is aware of the xml syntax the original Kara uses for storing worlds in files.
+JuliaKara is aware of the xml syntax the original Kara uses for storing worlds in files.
 It's possible to load a world through the GUI or with the command `@World [path]`.
 In contrast to the GUI version `@World [path]` opens a new window and registers `world` and `kara` in global scope as references.